 - Regularly drink unsweetened cranberry juice

-If your baby was born with a birth injury, you may be entitled to financial compensation.
-The birth injury lawyers at Miller & Zois can help investigation your case and determine if you have a valid claim.
+If your baby was born with a birth injury that may have been related to a failure to diagnose and treat a UTI or other type of infection during pregnancy, you may be entitled to financial compensation.
+The birth injury lawyers at Miller & Zois can help investigate your case and determine if you have a valid claim.
 Call us at 800-553-8082 or contact us online.